-African sprinters ready to end America dominance
+African 'shift' poses threat to US sprint dominance

 "For a while, it's been the the Americans.
 There's a shift to the African side - I like that," Fahnbulleh told the BBC World Service podcast The Warm Up Track.

 "We are taking it by storm, but slowly.
-We're not overwhelming but you see more and more (Africans) every year.
+We're not overwhelming, but you see more and more [African athletes] every year.
 I feel good about it."

-For Fahnbulleh, a fifth place finish at the Tokyo Olympics was followed by fourth at the World Championships in Oregon last July, where Adams also lined up in the final.
+For Fahnbulleh, a fifth-place finish in the 200m at the Tokyo Olympics was followed by fourth at the World Championships in Oregon last July, where Adams also lined up in the final.

-Is a medal finish now on the cards at this year's World Championships in the Hungarian capital Budapest?
+Is a medal finish now on the cards at next month's World Championships in the Hungarian capital Budapest?

-"I'm not really putting that pressure on myself," he said.
+"I'm not really putting that pressure on myself," Fahnbulleh said.
 "I will just go out there and compete, whether I get first, second or third.

 "Every round I'm aiming to win but yes, the next logical step is third."